Brief biography of Lao Tzu (604 BC. See what “Lao” is in other dictionaries

 Can't be fixed.

-Do nothing - you will overcome the heat.
+Do nothing and you will overcome the heat.

-Peace creates harmony in the Middle Kingdom. (zhang 45)
+Peace creates harmony in the Celestial Empire. (zhang 45)

-I admire deep philosophical and at the same time incredibly poetic reasoning about the meaning of earth and sky as eternal, constant, imperturbable, distant and close to human beings.
+I admire the deep philosophical and at the same time incredibly poetic reasoning about the meaning of earth and sky as eternal, constant, imperturbable entities, distant and close to man.

-The wise is indifferent to people - live as you want.
+The wise man is indifferent to people - live as you want.

 Between heaven and earth -